CRASHSpace/tuesday/_sweep/zone00/everyday_carry.md

 collection: sweep
 layout: page
 showonindexas: none
-zone: 0
+zone: basics
 list_order: 2
 name: everyday_carry.md
 title: Everyday carrys.
 weekly_todo_text: Clean out and reset wallet/purse/laptop bag/vehicle.
 quarterly_task: Are the items in your EDC working for you?
 What can be reoved or what needs to be added?
 ---
 ##Why This